Last Updated: January 22, 2022

 It pays to do your own research as well, as new products are coming on the market all the time.
 Consider carefully whether you want to be the guinea pig for a new product; my rule of thumb would be to experiment in smaller items and to stick with a more proven technology for major systems.

 Arguably the most important point about green home construction is the obvious one that seems to be so frequently overlooked in the current frenzy about sustainability topics.
 Do you really need a 5,000 square foot house?
-On an acre lot?
-With three bathrooms for two of you?
+Do you need a one acre lot, and three bathrooms for two of you?

 The green project that will impress me is the one that is the right size for the household in question, and not a square inch more.
 Recycling, locating, and transporting materials aren't free, so don't consume more than you need.
 That will go a long way toward green living.

 Consider larger questions of consumption as well.
 Do you really need that extra bathroom?
 Do you really need to take such a long shower?
 And does anyone really need a home swimming pool or hot tub?
 You might "need" a pool if you use it every day, but I see pools that are used about six times a season and therefore can't be much more than a status symbol.

 We expect knowledge about green home construction to proliferate rapidly.
 In Europe the aggressive energy and greenhouse gas policies in the Europe 2020 plan are pushing innovation in energy-efficient building practices.
 The state of New York has started a green home construction program, and a California initiative is in place.
-States in general are in motion about climate change and all things green.
+Coastal states in general are in motion about climate change and all things green.

 So this is an evolving subject where it pays to do your research, including checking into state, local, and federal incentives for green home construction.